yast/yast-storage-ng/doc/boot-partition.md

 So initially we'll end up with two identical kernels, but this might change during a kernel update.

-	>> [ihno] No. It is due to the requirement to have btrfs as the root filesystem. zipl has a lilo like boot mechanism and btrfs may relocate blocks.
+    >> [ihno] No. It is due to the requirement to have btrfs as the root filesystem zipl has a lilo like boot mechanism and btrfs may relocate blocks.
 So we need a filesystem which can be booted by zipl (-> ext2).
+   >>> [mpost] Oh, you're both right.

    >> The next requirement was to have grub2 as a bootloader.
    >> The kernel in /boot/zipl is only updated if it is needed for the boot process.

+   >>> [mpost] To be clear, what's in /boot/zipl only gets updated when grub2-install, etc. are run.
+   >>> Since it's only task is to get the kernel up and grub2 examining what's in /boot it hopefully doesn't change very often.
+   >>>  The exception to this is /boot/zip/active_devices.txt which gets updated whenever ctc_configure, dasd_configure, qeth_configure, zfcp_host_configure add or remove devices from the system.

 ### ppc64